approach0/docs/content/en/internals.md

 ```
 will take a specified docID, expID and parser generated leaf-root paths from a math formula,
 to generate a *subpath set* which consists of all possible [1] leaf-to-internal-node subpaths (or *prefix paths*)
-from that subpath set, and group them by their path token sequence.
+from that subpath set (exclude those rooted at a RANK node), and group them by their path token sequence.
 Multiple prefix paths falling into same group are called to contain *duplicates*.

 Within each group, if a subgroup of paths have the same root-end nodeID, they are called a *sector tree* because